 We had planned to produce the film earlier, to coincide with the publication of the book in September.
 But, there were so many other pressing things to do, such as prepare for the Bedtime Stitches touring exhibition, which included building frames for the artwork.
-Now that the exhibition is traveling (It’s going to the Cedarhurst Center for the Arts in Mt.
-Vernon, IL Feb.
-28 – May 2, 2021) we could concentrate on the film.
+Now that the exhibition has started traveling for the next few years, we could concentrate on the film.

 Thank goodness for the quiet of winter!
 I don’t know how I would survive without the pace of the external world slowing down for a few months every year.
 Over the past several weeks, we focused our attention on writing and recording the script and sorting through a gazillion photos and videos.
 Our good friend Bonnie Simon, who produces Maestro Classics: Stories in Music kindly agreed to help edit the script and be the narrator.

 We had about 3 years of material to review.
 I’ve documented the process in photos from the beginning and Rob took videos during the last year or so.
 I constantly pestered him to stop what he was doing and come take a video of me working on different stages of the process.
 He had to set up lights and other equipment, so it was no simple task.
 Even though it was a nuisance, he filmed some good shots that added a lot to the movie.
 The following photos appear in the movie at different parts of the storytelling.

 To make the animated title sequence, we set up a camera facing down at a table top.
 We were a stop-motion animation team – I moved the pieces of thread little by little, while Rob snapped the camera.